pixel_extract()

 for the source dataset.- xy

-A two-column numeric matrix or two-column data frame of geospatial (x, y) coordinates, or vector (x, y) for a single point, in the same spatial reference system as
+A two-column numeric matrix or two-column data frame of geospatial coordinates (x, y), or a vector for a single point (x, y), in the same spatial reference system as

 raster